hazelcast/hazelcast-reference-manual/src/SocketInterceptor.md

 ![](images/enterprise-onlycopy.jpg)

-Hazelcast allows you to intercept socket connections before a node joins to cluster or a client connects to a node.
-This provides the ability to add custom hooks to join and perform connection procedures (like identity checking using Kerberos, etc.).
-Implement `com.hazelcast.nio.MemberSocketInterceptor` for members and `com.hazelcast.nio.SocketInterceptor` for clients.
+Hazelcast allows you to intercept socket connections before a member joins a cluster or a client connects to a member of a cluster.
+This allow you to add custom hooks to join and perform connection procedures (like identity checking using Kerberos, etc.).

+To use the socket interceptor, implement `com.hazelcast.nio.MemberSocketInterceptor` for members and `com.hazelcast.nio.SocketInterceptor` for clients.

+The following example code enables the socket interceptor for members.

 ```java
 public class MySocketInterceptor implements MemberSocketInterceptor {